MEMORY storage engine (formerly known as

 stale data, use the

-MEMORY table on the
+MEMORY table on the master at

 The server needs sufficient memory to maintain all